 Lindsay McComb / Posted 11.8.2011

-StumbleUpon brings webpages back from the dead
+StumbleUpon brings webpages back from

 I’ve lost many hours of my life to StumbleUpon.

 Though I wouldn’t really call them a loss.
 Some of the things I’ve found, literally stumbled upon, are incredible.
 French design blogs, Japanese fashion sites, cool new apps - all things that I probably wouldn't have found on the likes of Facebook and Twitter.